rncs92/Quiz/README.md

-# Quiz website using PHP, JavaScript and Tailwind CSS wihtout frameworks
+# Quiz website using PHP, JavaScript and Tailwind CSS without frameworks